 - Phone calls or informal chats/ meetings with your child’s class teacher/ teaching assistant or the SENDCo and Head teacher will be regular for you so that you are aware of how well your child is learning.

-- You will be invited to attend Parents Evenings and where applicable, Individual Education Plan (IEP) Review or Annual Review meetings on a termly basis where you can discuss the progress of your child.
+- You will be invited to attend Parents Evenings and where applicable, Person Centred Plan (PCP) Review or Annual Review meetings on a termly basis where you can discuss the progress of your child.

 - Parents are invited to meet with the professionals from external services in order to discuss their child’s needs and these meetings will be arranged by the SENDCo.